 Nearest Station: Waterloo Underground Station (Jubilee Line)

-On a warm Saturday afternoon in July, I decided to take my family on the London Duck Bus to have a tour of London and explore the most talked-about sights with live commentary, before splashing into the River Thames to see London’s biggest attraction.
+On a warm Saturday afternoon in July, I decided to take some of my family on the London Duck Bus.
+To have a little tour of London and explore the most talked-about sights with live commentary, before splashing into the River Thames to see London’s biggest attraction.
 Although our bus was running late, there was time to enjoy ourselves at the park nearby, where there was lush grass to sit on and a little play area for kids so the little ones could play on the swings and slides.

-This London Duck Tour tends to last up to 75 minutes and probably one of the most recommending activities in London to explore with either friends or family.
+This London Duck Tour tends to last up to 75 minutes and probably one of the most recommended activities in London to explore with either friends or family.

-As my nephew and niece wanted to play in the kid’s playground, we decided to let them play until our bus arrived later on.
-As our bus arrived with our names being called out to board the bus, so from there on our scenery tour started off by crossing the bridge overseeing St Pauls and other architectures.
+As my nephew and niece wanted to play in the kid’s playground.
+We decided to let them play until our bus arrived later on.
+When our bus arrived with our names were called out to board the bus, so from there on our scenery tour started off by crossing the bridge overseeing St Pauls and other architectures.

-Then we headed towards Westminster Abbey, however, as there was a demonstration going on this day, we could not visit the whole of parliament area.
-After some time being stuck in traffic, we got to our stop as drivers changed around we headed down to the river.
+Then we headed towards Westminster Abbey, but as they were demonstrations going on this day, we could not visit the parliament area.
+Whilst being stuck in traffic, we got to our stop as drivers changed around we headed down to the river.
 This was probably the most fun part as everyone enjoyed being in the river and seeing some fab sights around.

-As the bus drove across the river, we got to see a few tall buildings including MI6, back of the Westminster Parliament and the London Eye as we crossed the River Thames and the bridge.
+As the bus drove across the river, we got to see a few tall buildings.
+This included MI6, the back of the Westminster Parliament and the London Eye as we crossed the River Thames and the bridge.